Matilda202/Matilda202/README.md

 ## Hi there 👋

 🎓 Hi, I'm **Matilda**!
-I'm graduating this month with a Master's degree in **Medical Engineering and Health Technology** from the **University of Turku**.
-Working with ECG data and biomedical signal analysis has been a central part of my studies and projects.
+I have graduated with a Master's degree in **Medical Engineering and Health Technology** from the **University of Turku**.
+Throughout my studies, working with ECG data and biomedical signal analysis has been a central focus of my coursework and projects.

 🔬 I'm currently working as a **research assistant** at the [Materials Informatics Laboratory](https://sites.utu.fi/mil/).
 My research focuses on **AI-assisted density-functional theory (DFT) simulations** to develop atomic-level insights into the **adsorption of biomolecules** on **carbon-based nanomaterials**.
 This knowledge supports the development of highly sensitive and selective electrochemical sensors.